toluooshy/pangram-cos-350/functions/README.md

 This folder contains the **backend server** for the Pangram COS 350 assignment tool.
 It uses **Firebase Cloud Functions** and **Express** to provide API endpoints for:

-- CAS authentication
-- User session management
-- Usage tracking (via Firestore)
-- Proxying requests to the Pangram AI detection API
+- Sending email alerts via Nodemailer
+- CORS-enabled API access for frontend or other services

 ---